AKKU999700/Tekton_Pipelines_Document/Tekton_Document.md

 # Tekton Pipelines

 # Getting start with Tasks
-## Open your favorite editor & use Terminal
+## Open your favorite editor and use Its Terminal

  ### Set up and run first Tekton Task
 * Create a Kubernetes Cluster with [minikube.](https://minikube.sigs.k8s.io/)